kelj0/LearningPython/README.md

 a(1)
 # returns 5

-# This is called creating functions on the fly, this makes foo that RETURNS FOO!
+# This is called creating functions on the fly, this makes function that RETURNS function!
 # You can now call a ,pass parametar and it will return parametar multiplyed by 5
-# C,C++ and many other languages dont allow you to define foo that retunrs foo
+# C,C++ and many other languages dont allow you to define function that retunrs function
 #---------------------------------------------------------------------
-# Feed foo with any number of arg
+# Feed function with any number of arg
 #---------------------------------------------------------------------
-# Basicly it this foo returns tuple of all given arg
+# Basicly it this function returns tuple of all given arg
 def foo(*arg):
     return arg
 >>foo('a','b','c')